-- Health I/PE and Health II/PE in 9th grade equals two credits. - 1 credit of PE each year in 10th -12th.
-Includes CPR training. \\If you opt out or waiver a semester, you must document 120 minutes of physical activity (10 12th grade).
+- Health I/PE and Health II/PE in 9th grade equals two credits. - 1 credit of PE each year in 10th-12th grades.
+Includes CPR training. \\The semester that a student is not enrolled in a PE class, they must document 120 minutes of physical activity (10th 12th grade).